 SMS or E-mail Messages Asking for Documents

-The Istanbul offices of the DGMM usually send these messages, mostly because they receive a lot of fraudulent applications and fake documentation.
+The Istanbul immigration offices usually send these messages, mostly because they receive a lot of fraudulent applications and fake documentation.

 If you get one of these messages, it'll probably ask you for a stamped and signed letter from your bank certifying your last six months of banking deposits and withdrawals, or a similar letter from whatever company provides your income or maintains your savings or investments.

 If your financial documents aren't in the western alphabet, you'll need to have them translated into Turkish by a sworn translator.

 Presenting Documentary Proof of Income or Savings at Your Appointment